 Rogues using stealth in most D&D-based video games, including Baldur's Gate and Icewind Dale.

 BioShock: While you're standing still with the Natural Camouflage tonic equipped, your hands and guns are transparent.

 All characters with Flash Steps in the DS Bleach fighters are shown as turning transparent and dashing to the specified direction to the user of the said character, but disappearing entirely and appearing elsewhere to the opposing player.
 Does not apply to actual teleports, which a few characters possess.

 All stealth units in Command & Conquer: Tiberian Sun (completely invisible to the enemy, of course).

 Ecco the Dolphin , in Defender of the Future, is see-through with stealth, but the enemies can't see him, even if he bumps into them.

-Some ports of Doom I and II render Spectres as Demons with the transparency turned up.
+Some ports of Doom and Doom II: Hell on Earth render Spectres as Demons with the transparency turned up.

 In The Elder Scrolls IV: Oblivion there are two kinds of invisibility: regular invisibility and chameleon.
 Regular invisibility uses the transparent effect, unless it's another character using it, in which case they go completely invisible.
 Chameleon also uses partial transparency, whether it's on your or another person.
 However, if you reach 100% chameleon, you are completely invisible, even to yourself.
 This is an infamous Game Breaker, since regular invisibility goes away when you attack, but chameleon doesn't, and with either in effect, NPCs and enemies won't even try to find you.